Doonesbury by Garry Trudeau for July 21, 2020

 7. Missing large

-Anters55 almost 4 years ago
+Anters55 over 4 years ago

 This arc reminds me when Walmart opened near us: huge store with exceptionally low prices.
 Then once they have the market and the shopper mindset ingrained with “Walmart – everyday low prices”, they jack it all up.